 Settlement agreements and protected conversations

+If you have not already been asked to attend a protected conversation with your employer, then you’re entitled to request one.
+A protected conversation will allow you both to speak openly and freely without the risk of the conversation being used against either party.
 Seeking legal advice from a solicitor with settlement agreement expertise will help you to understand if you have a case for negotiation and which strategy you should take.